Prajan-v/CardioDetect/Milestone_4/documentation/TECHNICAL_DEEP_DIVE.md

 ```

 **Medical Rationale:**
-Metabolic syndrome (score ≥ 3) dramatically increases cardiovascular risk—more than the sum of individual factors.
+Metabolic syndrome (score  3) dramatically increases cardiovascular riskmore than the sum of individual factors.
 The clustering of these conditions indicates underlying insulin resistance.

 #### Age Groups (5 features - one-hot encoded)